jchen3014/ECE4180FinalProject/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+### Preparing Mbed

+1. Open Keil Studio, create a project, and load the code files in the mbed folder
+2. Connect all peripherals according to the wiring diagram
+3. Connect the additional power sources for the solenoid and bluetooth
+4. Make sure the mbed is sharing the same ground with Raspberry Pi

 ### Preparing Raspberry Pi

 1. We first have to make changes to the Raspberry Pi configurations.
 By default, the SPI (Serial Peripheral Interface) is disabled, so open the raspi-config tool, using the following command.